shelleywong/CSCI211-Course-Materials/Programs/program05.md

 ```
 new Cust(name, (role_string == "robber" ?
 1 : 0), arrival_time, num_items);
 ```
 > Note: this is an example of a [conditional ternary operator](https://www.cplusplus.com/doc/tutorial/operators/).
-It takes three operands, making it possible to write an if/else conditional as an expression.
+It takes three operands, making it possible to write an if/else conditional as an expression.<br>
 > (conditional_expression) ? (if_true_do_this) : (if_false_do_this)

 The file sim.cpp will contain the functions `main()` and `run_simulation()`.
 You may add helper function (such as `legal_int()` from [Lab 8, Exercise 3](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab08.md#exercise-3)).<br>